DanilLinkov/UrlShortnerClient/README.md

 URL Shortner client is a front-end React app that provides the ability to store long URLs and access them with a shorter version.
 Functionality for viewing the list of created ShortUrls, deleting, editing and sharing them is also provided.
 Custom Ids and expiration dates can also be used for the ShortUrls.
 All of the features are available to both authenticated and anonymous users and anonymous users are identified between sessions.

+An instance of this front-end React app is hosted on Azure here: https://shorturlclient.azurewebsites.net/app

 This project makes use of URL Shortner API and a lot more information on it can be found with the following links:

 - Source code and documentation: https://github.com/DanilLinkov/UrlShortner